 Final Examinations

 If a final examination is given in a course, it must be given at the time scheduled by the Registrar’s office during the final examination period.
 A final examination must not last more than 2 hours and 45 minutes.
-Students for whom more than three final examinations are scheduled in one day may petition to take the additional final examinations on different days.
+Students for whom three or more final examinations are scheduled in one day may petition to take the additional final examinations on different days.

 Academic Good Standing